marnelfr/symfony-demo/README.md

 A voter has 2 methods:
 - ``supports``: returns ``true`` if the user is allowed to perform the operation
-- ``voteOnAttribute``: makes a deeper verification based on our object attribute to check if the action can be proceeded.
+- ``voteOnAttribute``: makes a deeper verification based on our object attributes to check if the action can be proceeded.